Logarithmic Mathematical Morphology: Theory and applications: Operators robust to lighting variations

 In the event of a bump similar to the probe, the left and right detectors, $E (b^l, f)$ and $E (b^r, f)$, will have close values (\figurename~\ref{fig:signal_LdiffEro:bump}), whereas in the event of a transition, one of the detectors will have a value much higher than the other one (\figurename~\ref{fig:signal_LdiffEro:trans}).
 Such a property allows to separate bumps (which are similar to the probe) from the transitions.
 The bump detector $E (b, f) : D \rightarrow \left]-\infty,M\right[$ is therefore defined as the point-wise supremum $\bigvee$ between the left and right detectors:

 As illustrated in \figurename~\ref{fig:signal_LdiffEro:detect}, in the event of a bump, the detector presents a deep minimum, wheareas in the event of a transition, this minimum disappears.
-The left and right detectors are related to LMM by the following properties\footnote{The proofs of properties~\ref{property:lr_detectors_LMM}, \ref{property:lr_detectors_rob_LIPadd} and \ref{property:LIPdiff_LIPopenings_rob_LIPadd} are in Supplementary Material.}.
+The left and right detectors are related to LMM by the following properties\footnote{The proofs of properties~\ref{property:lr_detectors_LMM}, \ref{property:lr_detectors_rob_LIPadd} and \ref{property:LIPdiff_LIPopenings_rob_LIPadd} are in the appendices.}.

 \begin{property} The left and right detectors, $E (b^l, f)$ and $E (b^r, f)$, are equal to LIP-differences between logarithmic-erosions:

 \end{property}

 \begin{property} The left and right detectors, $E (b^l, f)$ and $E (b^r, f)$, and the bump detector, $E (b, f)$, are insensitive to the LIP-addition (or the LIP-subtraction) of any constant $c \in \left]-\infty,M\right[$ to (or from) the image $f$: